AhmedArslan/HbCGM_paper/README.md

 4 - NLP

-you can use NLP based gene-phenotypes term search, of you choice, we used [phenolyzer](https://github.com/WGLab/phenolyzer), [Disgenet](https://www.disgenet.org/search) and [MGI](http://www.informatics.jax.org/)
+you can use NLP based gene-phenotypes term search method of your choice, we used [phenolyzer](https://github.com/WGLab/phenolyzer), [Disgenet](https://www.disgenet.org/search) and [MGI](http://www.informatics.jax.org/)